 - Cover with foil and bake for 1 hour.
 (TIP: spray the part of foil that will be touching potatoes with cooking spray so it doesn't stick to cheese.)

 - Take off the foil and bake fore another 15-20 minutes.
-Insert a butter knife in the center part to make sure that the potatoes are tender.
+Insert a butter knife or a fork in the center part to make sure that the potatoes are tender.

 - *Optional: Serve with some finely chopped green onions or parsley on top.